liveblocks/zenrouter/README.md

 - JSON bodies of POST requests will be decoded using a per-request decoder
 - Path params cannot be "empty" strings nor can be optional
 - All routes params are URI-decoded by default, this is not left to userland.
+- CORS can simply be enabled on a Router instance out of the box, following the simple philosophy that when you want to enable CORS, you wish to enable it for all endpoints in that router.

 Maintainability: